stepanenko/git-info/CHEATSHEET.md

 `git log --oneline` - logs all commits, one per line (use `down` key to scroll or hit `q` to exit)

 `git checkout -` - switch to the previous branch

+`git commit -am "my changes"` - git add + git commit

+`git commit --amend -m` - edit the latest commit

+`git commit --amend --no-edit` - edit the latest commit (e.g. add files to it) and keep the same message

+- `--amend` - works on commits not yet pushed to the remote repo

+`git revert <commit>` - revert the changes and create a new commit with the reverted changes

+- `<commit>` - commits to revert